jklntnx/nb.notes/pass_password_manager.md

 ```
 $ pass edit work/github.nutanix
 ```
-## NB: pass does not automatically push and/or pull from the remote repo, so
-## it's important to run:
+**NB**: pass does not automatically push and/or pull from the remote repo, so it's important to run:
 ```
 $ pass git push
 ```
-##  this will push local changes to the github.com upstream repo.
+this will push local changes to the github.com upstream repo.

-# next, let's set this up on another machine for cross-platform access
+## next, let's set this up on another machine for cross-platform access

 # TODO: advanced setup...set up a second pass db on a linux system
 https://medium.com/@antisyllogism/linux-windows-password-manager-pass-e3ad2681ecf3
-## _anyone want to figure this out?
+## _anyone want to figure this out?_

 # references:
 ```